dolphindb/DolphinDBPlugin/formatArrow/README.md

 ### 1.2 Load Plugin

-Alternatively, you can skip the manual compilation steps and simply download the precompile files *libarrow.so.900*, *libPluginFormatArrow.so* and *PluginFormatArrow.txt* at DolphinDBPlugin/formatArrow.
+Alternatively, you can skip the manual compilation steps and simply download the precompile file *libarrow.so.900*.
 Save the files under your DolphinDB plugin directory.

 To load the plugin, enter the following command in DolphinDB:

 ```
-loadFormatPlugin("/path/to/plugin/PluginFormatArrow.txt")
+loadFormatPlugin("/path/to/plugin/PluginArrow.txt")
 ```

 ## 2. Usage Example